Marrying a Citizen of the U.K.? How to Get a Green Card for Your New Spouse

 After your marriage in the U.S., your new spouse can apply to USCIS for a green card, through a process called adjustment of status.
 The two of you will attend a green card interview at a USCIS office in the state where you live.

 If you and your loved one are already married, and your spouse is currently in the United Kingdom, you will start the green-card application process by filing Form I-130 with USCIS.
 After USCIS approves the I-130, what happens next depends on your, the petitioner's, status.
 If you are a U.S. citizen, your British spouse can continue on with visa processing.
-If you are a permanent resident, your spouse must wait (an average of two years) until a visa is available in category 2A.
+If you are a permanent resident, your spouse must wait (currently about seven months) until the National Visa Center (NVC) says he or she can apply for an immigrant visa.
+The State Department publishes a "Visa Bulletin" to let you know when your application date is approaching.
+(See How Long Is the Wait for Your Priority Date To Become Current?)

 The next step is for your spouse to go through consular processing for an immigrant visa.
 This means your spouse submits paperwork to, and attends an interview at, the U.S. consulate in London.
 (The U.S. petitioner may attend, but is not required to.)